-- Open the Cluster Manager (Java Console) from Start > All Programs > Veritas > Veritas Cluster Server and then click Veritas Cluster Manager - Java Console or, on Windows Server 2012 operating systems, from the Apps menu. - Log on to the cluster.
-On the Cluster Monitor window click File > New Cluster, 2 then on the New Cluster window type localhost in the Host name field, and then click OK. - 3 Launch the service group configuration wizard.
-From the Cluster Explorer window menu, click Tools > Configuration Wizard. - On the Service Group Configuration Wizard Welcome panel, click Next.
-4 - 5 Fill in the following information and then click Next: - Specify a name for the service group. - Select the systems for the service group.
+- Open the Veritas Cluster Manager Java Console from the Apps menu on the Start screen. - Log on to the cluster.
+On the Cluster Monitor window click File > New Cluster. then on the New Cluster window type localhost in the Host name field, and then click OK. - Launch the service group configuration wizard.
+From the Cluster Explorer window menu, click Tools > Configuration Wizard. - 4 On the Service Group Configuration Wizard Welcome panel, click Next. - 5 Fill in the following information and then click Next: - Specify a name for the service group. - Select the systems for the service group.
 Click a system in the Available Systems box and then click the right arrow to move the systems to Systems for Service Group. - Leave the service group type as the default, Failover. - Click Next again.